cdrn/cdrn.github.io/content/projects/permanent-underpod.md

     url: https://podcasts.apple.com/us/podcast/permanent-underpod/id6785056241
 ---

-A podcast I make with Jackson and Tyler, three tech (crypto? bitcoin?) veterans on a couch.
-Technical deep dives on the contentious protocols and events shaping AI and crypto.
+A podcast I do with Jackson and Tyler.

-The name is the thesis.
-It ends up being the conversational companion to a lot of what I write here.